ronilaukkarinen/md-wysiwyg-editor/README.md

 Rich-text HTML editing with the editor is solid.
 But, as described, the markdown functionality may have issues here and there.
 Hence, you've been warned—use the markdown features at your own risk!
 Specifically, HTML–markdown interconversion via usage of the markdown editing mode as well as opening/saving files as markdown.

-The editor is slow with larger files in split-screen mode when markdown syntax highlighting/styling is on.
+The editor is slow with larger files in split-screen mode when markdown syntax highlighting/styling is enabled.

 The editor has only been tested on Google Chrome at this time.